 KPI Description Performance of NAV and share price compared to the Benchmark The Board considers the Company's NAV return, the Adjusted NAV return and share price return, all relative to the Benchmark, to be the best indicator of performance over time.
-The figures for this year and for the past three, five and ten years are set out on page 3 of the Annual Report for the NAV return and share price total return while a graph showing NAV and share price total return performance against the Benchmark over the past five years is shown on page 21 of the Annual Report.
+The figures for this year and for the past three, five and ten years are set out on page 3 for the NAV return and share price total return while a graph showing NAV and share price total return performance against the Benchmark over the past five years is shown on page 21.
 Discount to NAV The discount at which the Company's share price trades relative to the NAV per share is monitored by the Board.
-A graph showing the discount over the last five years is shown on page 21 of the Annual Report.
-Ongoing charges The Board regularly monitors the operating costs of the Company and the ongoing charges for this year and the previous year are disclosed in Financial Highlights and Performance above.
+A graph showing the discount over the last five years is shown on page 21.
+Ongoing charges The Board regularly monitors the operating costs of the Company and the ongoing charges for this year and the previous year are disclosed in Financial Highlights and Performance on page 3.